-- Politicians Kiss Babies: In an episode of the Orson's Farm/U.S. Acres segment, Roy Rooster kisses eggs when running for the title of "leader of the barnyard", since he is a male chicken, and chickens lay eggs.
+- Politicians Kiss Babies: In an episode of the U.S. Acres segment, Roy Rooster kisses eggs when running for the title of "leader of the barnyard", since he is a male chicken, and chickens lay eggs.

 - Potty Failure: Spoofed in one quickie on the 40th episode.
 For an explanation, see the Nobody Poops example.

 - Public Domain Soundtrack: A good deal of the show's background music was this.
 Examples include The Barber of Seville, The Happy Farmer, English Country Garden, and Greensleeves.
 In the Hall of the Mountain King specifically serves as a Leitmotif for Orson's older brothers.

 - Pun-Based Title: "Garfield Goes Hawaiian" (Gidget Goes Hawaiian), "School Daze" (School Days), "Nighty Nightmare" (Nighty Night), "Banana Nose" (Banana notes), "Ode to Odie" (Ode to Joy), "Good Mousekeeping" (Good housekeeping), and "The Perils Of Penelope" (The Perils of Penelope Pitstop).

-- The Rashomon: Notably the "Twice Told Tale" episode about Jon and Garfield blaming each other for the mass yogurt incident with exaggerates details on the 'blamer'.
+- The Rashomon: Notably the "Twice Told Tale" episode about Jon and Garfield blaming each other for the mass yogurt incident with exaggerated details on the 'blamer'.

 - Replaced the Theme Tune: "Friends Are There" in season 1, "We're Ready to Party" after that, and then the unnamed rap theme in the last season (but only in the US).
 In an unusual variant, "Friends Are There" was sometimes heard as a Leitmotif.

-- Also, the appearance of or reference to the Buggy-eyed Razor-beaked Fnark.
+- The appearance of or reference to the Buggy-eyed Razor-beaked Fnark.

 - Every alien on the show told that they came from the planet Clarion.

-- Also, any refrence to Kung Fu Creatures on the Rampage is common.
+- Any reference to Kung Fu Creatures on the Rampage is common.

 - In the post-"Temp Trouble" Aloysius episodes of U.S. Acres, there are two.
 One, a fart sound is played at some point, and two, Aloysius will pull something from the back of of his jacket via Hammerspace.